Rodot-/Clustering-Code/README.md

 #####kmeans_struct(data, means):

-  This works similarly to kmeans, but instead of a matrix input, this method takes numpy strucutred arrays.
+  This works similarly to kmeans, but instead of a matrix input, this method takes numpy structured arrays.
 The data and means must have the same dtype.
 Returns a list of K subsets of data (clusters), each with the same dtype as data.

   Returns: clusters, means